eddie-lee-msft/Activity-Feed-Notification-Demo/README.md

 - Go to https://teams.microsoft.com and launch the webclient.
 - Go to 'devspaces' or 'cdshadow' service.
 - Go to 'Teams', select a team you want to install the app into and then click 'Manage Team'.
-- Click 'Upload a custom app'
 - Go to 'Apps' near the top and click 'Upload a custom app'.
 Find your .zip file and click 'Add'.

 Install into a team (part 2):
 - [Retrieve the Teams App ID of the app you just installed, see Example 2](https://docs.microsoft.com/en-us/graph/api/teamsappinstallation-list?view=graph-rest-1.0&tabs=http).
 You may have to hit the canary dev endpoint instead of the prod graph endpoint (https://canary.graph.microsoft.com/testprodbetatestTeamsGraphSvcDev/).
 Save it somewhere.
 - Go to the code and within the 'web.config' file, replace the 'GraphAppId' value with the Application ID above and the 'GraphAppPassword' value with the client secret created above.
 At the same time, replace the 'TeamsAppId' value with the Teams App ID you retrieved from above.
 - Now run the code from Visual Studio.
 A browser window will open with the address 'localhost:3333'.
 You can just ignore that.
 - Now create a new tab for that app under any channel in the team.
 Click 'Save' on the configuration popup.
+It may take some time for you to be able to click it, as there may be some network latency for the ngrok/localhost endpoint.

 You're done with setup!
 Now click 'Click Me!' and a notification should pop up that brings you to the Team/Channel that the app was installed onto.